-- Students who are registered with the Center on Disabilitymust inform the Program Director if accommodations are required. - Additional conditions for acceptance into the program include: - Documentation of a complete physical examination (health form), including required laboratory tests (TB test, proof of immunity).
+• Additional conditions for acceptance into the program include:

+- Documentation of a complete physical examination (health form), including required laboratory tests (TB test, proof of immunity).
 All health information is kept confidential. - Documentation of up to date immunizations prior to clinical assignment.
-Additional immunizations (e.g., influenza) and antibody titers may be necessary. - Documentation of current health insurance coverage, which must be maintained throughout the Program. - Attendance at scheduled Program orientation prior to entry. - · Purchase of MLT student uniform.
+Additional immunizations (e.g., influenza) and antibody titers may be necessary. - Documentation of current health insurance coverage, which must be maintained throughout the Program. - Attendance at scheduled Program orientation prior to entry. - Purchase of MLT student uniform